AI Security To Secure AI Framework & Privacy

 Rising AI-Powered Cyberattacks

-Attackers are using AI to generate deepfakes, manipulate financial markets, and bypass security systems.
-AI-powered bots can automate fraud at scale, while data poisoning attacks corrupt training data to introduce bias.
+Attackers are using AI to generate deepfakes, manipulate financial markets, and bypass security tools.
+AI-powered bots can also automate fraud at scale, while data poisoning attacks corrupt training data to introduce bias.

-During a data poisoning attack, adversaries manipulate training data to introduce bias or cause AI models to make incorrect predictions.
-Another growing risk is model extraction attacks, where attackers reverse-engineer AI models to steal proprietary algorithms.
+During a poisoning attack, adversaries manipulate training data to influence predictions.
+Another growing risk is model extraction, where attackers reverse-engineer models to steal intellectual property.
+Fortunately, AI can automate detection and response to these threats, ensuring greater resilience.

 The era of unregulated AI is over.
-Governments worldwide are rolling out strict security and privacy requirements, forcing companies to rethink how they deploy AI.
+Governments worldwide are rolling out strict privacy laws and new security mandates that force companies to adapt.

 Monetization of AI Models